hellerbarde/stapler/README.rst

 Change log (sorta)
 ------------------

+- **1.0.0** Port to Python 3.
+Replace OptionParser with more modern ArgumentParser.
+Cleaning up repository.

 - **0.3.3** include try-except blocks for supporting legacy pyPdf if needed.
 Also fixes some PyPI issues like the missing License Trove classifier and some dependencies.